codernineteen/rendering-archive/project-2024/learning-roadmap/renderer-dev/vulkan-related/vulkan-tutorial/Hello Triangle.md

 1. instance specific : check calls related to global vulkan objects
 2. device specific : the layer is deprecated now, but it is recommended to enable it for compatibility.

+# Physical device

+After initializing Vulkan library(instance), we need to look for and select a graphics card in the system.
+(Note that we can select graphic cards as many as we want.)